 .
 An error occurs because there is a conflict in theREADME.md

-file which cannot be solved by Git.
+file that cannot be solved by Git.

-%%{init: { 'logLevel': 'debug', 'theme': 'base', 'gitGraph': {'rotateCommitLabel': true}}}%% gitGraph commit id: "0f0e96a" commit id: "c6dc2bc" branch origin/main commit id: "x = 1" checkout main commit id: "x = 2"
+%%{init: { 'logLevel': 'debug', 'theme': 'base', 'gitGraph': {'rotateCommitLabel': true}}}%% gitGraph commit id: "0f0e96a" commit id: "c6dc2bc" branch origin/main commit id: "x is 1" checkout main commit id: "x is 2"

 Synchronization: conflicts